iselapp/documentation/database/supabase/readme.md

-# ISEL APP Supabase Backend
+# ISEL APP Supabase Configuration

 This file contains the Supabase configuration for the ISEL APP project.